micha/resty/README.md

 Working With JSON or XML Data
 =============================

-JSON REST web services require some special tools to make them accessible and easily manipulated in the shell environment.
+`JSON REST` web services require some special tools to make them accessible and easily manipulated in the shell environment.
 The following are a few scripts that make dealing with JSON data easier.

   * [Jsawk](http://github.com/micha/jsawk) can be used to process and filter JSON data from and to resty, in a shell pipeline.
-This takes care of parsing the input JSON correctly, rather than using regexes and sed, awk, perl or the like, and prints the resulting output in correct JSON format, as well.
+This takes care of parsing the input JSON correctly, rather than using regexes and `sed`, `awk`, `per`l or the like, and prints the resulting output in correct JSON format, as well.

     `GET /blogs.json |jsawk -n 'out(this.title)' # prints all the blog titles`